 They are a balance of sweet and sour with a little warmth and fruitiness from the liquors.
 They do not taste strongly of alcohol as compared to many other shots.

 Absolutely!
-Follow the Green Tea Shot recipe as written, then add to a glass with ice and top with club soda, Sprite, or Lemonade for a Green Tea Shot cocktail.
+Follow the Green Tea Shot recipe as written, then add to a glass with ice and top with club soda, Sprite, or Lemonade for a Jameson Green Tea drink.

 More Recipes You'll Love